Favorite Newbery Award Winners + Printable List

 I’ve read almost all of Patricia Reilly Giff’s books.
 I love her plots, characters, and style.
 During the 1940s, Lily is spending the summer in Rockaway where she befriends a Hungarian refugee named Albert.
 Like everyone, Lily is not perfect and her mistakes may come with a price.

-Ada is a 10 year old girl who has never gone outside before.
-Because of her club foot, her mother is embarrassed of her and refuses to let her outside of the house.
+Ada is a 10-year-old girl who has never gone outside before.
+Because of her club foot, her mother is embarrassed by her and refuses to let her outside of the house.
 As WWII rages on, she is sent to London and fate brings her and her little brother to live with Susan.
 This story was so well written and engrossing.
 It’s heart-wrenching at times and you find yourself rooting for little Ada despite her mistrust and brokenness.
 HOWEVER, there are VERY subtle hints of lesbianism and the use of the word “slut.”
 It also handles very mature topics (abuse, neglect) so I think this one is best for mature tweens and teens.